How to do a breast self-exam

 Early detection is key

-Breast self-exams are as easy as one, two, and three…
+Breast self-exams are as easy as 1-2-3-4

 The next step involves raising your arms over your head and then examining your breasts both in the mirror and by looking directly down at them.
-Again, look for any unusual swelling, redness, puckering or dimpling of the skin.
+Again, look for any unusual swelling, redness, puckering, or dimpling of the skin.